h4ckxel/guardian-verde/README.md

-# Autodidact Coder - English
+# Autodidact Coder - English (THIS REPOSITORY IS NOT FINISH)

 This repository is part of the *Resources/Documentation* project, aimed at promoting self-taught learning and personal development.
 We offer a selection of free and accessible resources for anyone looking to learn and improve in the world of programming.